Richmond Funeral Home Corona Virus Update

 Our staff will wear PPE (gloves and facemask) when they arrive.
 Please be prepared for this as although you may be clear of the room/facility you may still be on site and see us bringing your loved one into our care.
 If you are, our staff will also maintain physical distance from you.
 Additionally, a facemask may be placed on the deceased.
 This is because air can be exhaled as we transfer onto our stretcher.
 Again, these measures are for the safety of all involved.

-For families wishing to view a person who has died, the person could be embalmed and held until these restrictions are over, however presently it is unknown how long this may be.
+You may consider having your loved one embalmed and held until these restrictions are over, however presently it is unknown how long this may be.
 Please feel free to discuss this option with us

 Arrangement for Burial/Cremation: